 Visit Nepal 2020 also aims to expand the aviation sector of Nepal.
-That will mean an increase in the number of domestic airplanes and helicopters.
+That will mean an increase in the number of domestic aeroplanes and helicopters.
 With that will come plenty of opportunities to visit the various parts of the world in a mountain flight or a helicopter.

-Helicopter Tour to Everest Base Camp is one of the fastest growing tourist activities in Nepal.
+Helicopter Tour to Everest Base Camp is one of the fastest-growing tourist activities in Nepal.
 It gives some of the most staggering views of the mountains in the Everest region.
 In addition, you also won’t have to undergo the arduous process of trekking over 2 weeks to get there.

 Nepal also hopes to improve the status of adventure sports in the country during the Visit Nepal 2020.

 There are various adventure sports activities that you can take part in Nepal.
 These include Bungee Jumping, Cycling Tours, paragliding, rafting, etc. Although these activities are really popular already, there are plans of extension of the sites to carry out these activities.

 So you will have plenty of options to enjoy these activities in various parts of the country.

 Nepal was displayed in the media that stooped into rubble during the earthquake.
 Although there were some districts that were heavily affected by the earthquake, many sites were unscathed.

 Only 5 districts out of the 77 in Nepal were severely affected by the earthquake.
 There were some minor damages in the other 7.
 This took the lives of 8686 people and rendered thousands of injured and homeless.
 Some of these highly affected districts in Nepal are still recuperating from the damage caused by the earthquake.